Nevoss/form-wrapper-js/docs/1.x/guide/field-property.md

 }
 ```

-But there is cases that you will want to set up some configuration to the field, like: `label`, `rules` (validation rules) and `extras`.
+But there is cases that you will want to set up some configuration to the field, like: `label`, `rules` (validation rules) and `extra`.
 for this purpose there is another way you can declare a form field.

 ```js